sourcegraph/scip-java/docs/getting-started.md

 ### Kotlin

-The Kotlin support in lsif-java is the least mature compared to the Java and Scala support.
-Don't hesitate to report issues at https://github.com/sourcegraph/lsif-kotlin if you encounter issues using the Kotlin support.
+The Kotlin support in scip-java is the least mature compared to the Java and Scala support.
+Don't hesitate to report issues at https://github.com/sourcegraph/scip-kotlin if you encounter issues using the Kotlin support.

 ## Supported build tools

-It's possible to use lsif-java with any Java build tool.
-Some build tools can be automatically configured by the `lsif-java index` command while other build tools may require [manual configuration](manual-configuration.md).
+It's possible to use scip-java with any Java build tool.
+Some build tools can be automatically configured by the `scip-java index` command while other build tools may require [manual configuration](manual-configuration.md).

 ### Automatic configuration